 Although Americans know the sport as soccer, the word soccer is actually an English term for the game.

-In the late 1800s in England, soccer was known as association football, and many people would shorten this to soccer.
-In recent times the use of the word soccer in England has lost its popularity, and England, along with most of the rest of the world, calls the game football.
+In the late 1800s, soccer was known as association football in England, and many people would shorten this to soccer.
+However, in recent times the use of the word soccer in England has lost its popularity, and England, along with most of the rest of the world, calls the game football.

 I hope you now feel you have a much better understanding of the game!
 If you want to get out on the soccer field and improve your soccer skills or if you know someone else who does, I recommend checking out this fantastic soccer training program on Udemy.com that will set you up to succeed at this incredible sport!